cinqict/managed-k8s-comparer/introduction.md

 - Infra change time and (hopefully no) downtime
 - Cost

+Even though we want to remain European, free and opensource, there are significant hurdles in place to achieve this.
+Hence we will use GitHub and GitHub actions for now and Entra as an Identity provider.

 > **Note:** SSO and IAM onboarding experience will be covered in detail in a follow-up blog post, as these are critical for team adoption and security but differ significantly between providers.